ComputeCanada/magic_castle/scenario.md

 For `os_flavor_mgmt`, choose a flavor with at least 3GB of memory.

-Modifying one of these variables after the cluster is built leads to a rebuild of the instances with the corresponding type.
-If it is the management node flavor, the entire cluster will be rebuild.
+Modifying one of these variables after the cluster is built leads to a live migration of the instance(s) to the new chosen flavor.
+The affected instances will reboot in the process.

 #### `os_floating_ip` (**optional**)